LeonardoTononi/My-WebSite/content/project/bestfive/index.md

 project: true
 ---

-I made this app to solve a problem that my girlfriend and I had before summer (2019), we thought that it would be cool have a simple app to find where to go in Barcelona, during a sunny day, and then we start adding more categories.
-At the moment I'm rebuilding this app, with a new style and new functionality.
+I made this app to solve a problem that my girlfriend and I had before summer (2019), we thought that it would be cool to have a simple app to find where to go in Barcelona, during a sunny day, and then we started adding more categories.
+At the moment I’m rebuilding this app, with a new style and new functionalities.

 ![](./bestfive-3iphone.png)